spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/define-profile-variables.md

 tags: ["profiles", "cluster profiles"]
 ---

-Cluster profile variables are placeholders for values in profile layers, which you can then populate for each cluster during deployment.
+Cluster profile variables enable you to create placeholders for parameters in profile layer configurations, which you can then populate for individual clusters during deployment.
 Meaning you can use a single cluster profile to deploy multiple clusters with unique requirements for security, networking, resource allocation, and so on.

 :::preview

-This is a Tech Preview feature currently available only in the context of edge deployments and the [Edge Management Console](/clusters/edge/edge-management-console/).
+This is a Tech Preview feature currently available in the [Edge Management Console](/clusters/edge/edge-management-console/).
 Do not use this feature in production workloads, as it is subject to change.

 :::

-When defining a cluster profile variable, you can set specific constraints on the expected values, such as format, optionality, masking, and so on to ensure scalable, error-free cluster deployments.
+When defining a cluster profile variable, you can set specific constraints on the expected values, such as format, optionality, masking, and so on, to ensure scalable, error-free cluster deployments.

 :::info